fpusan/tutorial-template/docs/source/utils.rst

 Estimation of the sequencing depth needed for a project
 =====================================================

+.. _COVER_script:
 cover.pl
 --------

 COVER intends to help in the experimental design of metagenomics by addressing the unavoidable question: How much should I sequence to get good results?
 Or the other way around: I can spend this much money, would it be worth to use it in sequencing the metagenome?

 To answer these questions, COVER allows the estimation of the amount of sequencing needed to achieve a particular objective, being this the coverage attained for the most abundant N members of the microbiome.
 For instance, how much sequence is needed to reach 5x coverage for the four most abundant members (from now on, OTUs).
-COVER was first published in 2012 (Tamames *et al.*, 2012, Environ Microbiol Rep. 4:335-41), but we are using a different version of the algorithm described there.
+COVER was first published in 2012 (Tamames *et al.*, 2012, *Environ Microbiol Rep.* **4**:335-41), but we are using a different version of the algorithm described there.
 Details on this implementation can be found in :ref:`COVER`.

 COVER needs information on the composition of the microbiome, and that must be provided as a file containing 16S rRNA sequences obtained by amplicon sequencing of the target microbiome.
 If you don't have that, you can look for a similar sample already sequenced (for instance, in NCBI's SRA).